 Summary: Council established a PARS Pension Trust Fund in FY 2015/16 to fund Pension liabilities to initiate this objective.
-Council approved the PARS Trust Fund in October 2015 and has appropriated a total of \$2,913,125 for unfunded pension liabilities through FY 2021/2022.
-Including contributions and investment earnings, the pension liabilities fund had an account balance of \$3,795,397 as of December 31, 2021.
+Council approved the PARS Trust Fund in October 2015 and has appropriated a total of \$2,913,1253,723,023 for unfunded pension liabilities through FY 202120221/2023.
+Including contributions and investment earnings, the pension liabilities fund had an account balance of \$3,795,3974,024,766.95 as of December 31, 20212022.
 The purpose of the establishment of this Trust would be to pay down the CalPERS unfunded future liability quicker and provide less volatility which would lower the overall costs to the City.

-FY 2022/23 Objective: Continue to fund and/or establish an on-going budget line item to reduce CalPERS pension obligations.
+FY 20222023/24 Objective: Continue to fund and/or establish an on-going budget line item to reduce CalPERS pension obligations.

-- Continue funding the PARS Trust Fund in FY 2022/2023. - Consider the development of a Council Pension Funding Policy to address the City's long-term pension obligations.
+- Continue funding the PARS Trust Fund in FY 20222023/2024. - Consider the development of a Council Pension Funding Policy to address the City's long-term pension obligations.

 Estimated Costs: TBD.
-Council has requested Staff incorporate a funding mechanism into the annual budget process to continue to fund the Trust.
+Council has requested Staff incorporate a funding mechanism into the annual budget process to continue to fund the TrustStaff will request 35% of the fiscal year end surplus be deposited to the PARS Pension Trust Fund...